Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Post-migration best practices

-Question: I cannot see my AWS VM in the discovered list of servers for migration
+Question: I can't see my AWS VM in the discovered list of servers for migration.

-Question: I am unable to import VMs for migration from my previously created Server Assessment results
+Question: I'm unable to import VMs for migration from my previously created Server Assessment results.

 Answer: Currently, we don't support the import of assessment for this workflow.
 As a workaround, you can export the assessment and then manually select the VM recommendation during the Enable Replication step.

-Question: I am getting the error “Failed to fetch BIOS GUID” while trying to discover my AWS VMs
+Question: I'm getting the error "Failed to fetch BIOS GUID" while trying to discover my AWS VMs.

-Question: I am unable to Discover AWS Instances using Azure Migrate due to HTTP status code of 504 from the remote Windows management service
+Question: I'm unable to discover AWS instances by using Azure Migrate and Modernize because of the HTTP status code of 504 from the remote Windows management service.

-Answer: You may have to make these changes before migrating your EC2 VMs to Azure:
+Answer: You might have to make the following changes before you migrate your EC2 VMs to Azure:

-• If you're using cloud-init for your VM provisioning, you may want to disable cloud-init on the VM before replicating it to Azure.
-The provisioning steps performed by cloud-init on the VM maybe AWS specific and won't be valid after the migration to Azure.
+• If you're using cloud-init for your VM provisioning, you might want to disable cloud-init on the VM before you replicate it to Azure.
+The provisioning steps performed by cloud-init on the VM might be specific to AWS and won't be valid after the migration to Azure.

-• If the VM is a PV VM (para-virtualized) and not HVM VM, you may not be able to run it as-is on Azure because para-virtualized VMs use a custom boot sequence in AWS.
-You may be able to get over this challenge by uninstalling PV drivers before you perform a migration to Azure.
+• If the VM is a paravirtualized (PV) VM and not a hardware VM, you might not be able to run it as is on Azure.
+PV VMs use a custom boot sequence in AWS.
+You might be able to overcome this challenge by uninstalling PV drivers before you perform a migration to Azure.

-• We always recommend you run a test migration before the final migration.
+• We always recommend that you run a test migration before the final migration.

-Question: Can I migrate AWS VMs running Amazon Linux Operating system
+Question: Can I migrate AWS VMs running the Amazon Linux operating system?

-Answer: VMs running Amazon Linux can't be migrated as-is as Amazon Linux OS is only supported on AWS.
-To migrate workloads running on Amazon Linux, you can spin up a CentOS/RHEL VM in Azure and migrate the workload running on the AWS Linux machine using a relevant workload migration approach.
-For example, depending on the workload, there may be workload-specific tools to aid the migration – such as for databases or deployment tools in case of web servers.
+Answer: VMs running Amazon Linux can't be migrated as is because the Amazon Linux OS is only supported on AWS.
+To migrate workloads running on Amazon Linux, you can spin up a CentOS/RHEL VM in Azure.
+Then you can migrate the workload running on the AWS Linux machine by using a relevant workload migration approach.
+For example, depending on the workload, there might be workload-specific tools to aid the migration.
+These tools might be for databases or deployment tools for web servers.

 Next steps

-Investigate the cloud migration journey in the Azure Cloud Adoption Framework.
+Investigate the cloud migration journey in the Cloud Adoption Framework for Azure.